hmrc/accessibility/docs/common-issues/error-message.md

 Without clear error messages the user has to navigate through the whole page and try to identify the cause of any issues needing to be corrected.

-In some cases this could prevent the user from being able to procede and possibly abandon the service altogether.
+In some cases this could prevent the user from being able to proceed and possibly abandon the service altogether.

 ## To resolve: